kuritaka/netmiko-example/README.md

 <br>
-This is my netmiko best practices
+Example of how to use netmiko
 <br>
 <br>